 As a freelancer or self-employed, you have to prepay your taxes every quarter (until the 10th of March, June, September, and December).

-Even if you don’t have to file a tax declaration, it is worth investing a little bit of time and effort into submitting your tax return.
+That’s why even if you don’t have to file a tax declaration, it is worth investing a little bit of time, research, and effort into submitting your tax return.

 How to get more taxes back from Germany?